Going green can be good for the environment and for your tax situation. A lot of tax benefits are available if you know where to find them.

 —Arman Sadejhi, All Green Electronics Recycling

-Renewable energy incentives that are here to stay
+Renewable energy incentives that are here to stay - for a little while at least

 One green federal tax incentive that will be around for a while is the tax credit for renewable home energy systems.
 And it’s a biggie.